falkr/ttm4175/pages/networking-1-2020.md

 ```bash
 ip addr add <your_chosen_ip_here>/<chosen_mask> dev eth1
 ```

-**Note:** you should avoid the subnet 10.0.2.0/24 as it already being used on 'eth0'.
+:tip: **Note:** you should avoid the subnet 10.0.2.0/24 as it already being used on 'eth0'.

 :steps:
 5. Using the command `ip a s eth1` (same as in step 1 but shorter) to verify your IP address, it should be the one you have just set.